 After third grade it was “suggested” that I leave the public schools.
 So I was committed to a catholic school, which you know just wasn’t going to end well.
 I challenged everything.
 Made the nuns defend every notion from catechism to pergatory.
 I was relentless.
 I was rude, inconsiderate and as disruptive as I could possibly be, all the while knowing exactly what I was doing.
 My sixth grade teacher put me at a desk facing away from the class for the whole year.
 She’d given up on me from the first week of school.

 That lasted three years, and then it was suggested that I might want to try going back to the public schools.
-The principal and faculty had given up on me yet again.
+The very Christian principal and her faculty had given up on me yet again.

 Instead of the beach with the normal kids, I would sit under bridges and feed mussels to sea anemones.
-Chased away kids trying to harm horseshoe crabs, or throwing stones at seagulls.
 Nothing else mattered, and I resented anything that didn’t involve these animals.
 I had few friends, not because I couldn't get along with them, but because I pushed away anyone who tried to get close.
 I didn't need or want anybody.
 After all, I had jellyfish and sea urchins to deal with.
-The lack of friends didn't bother me the least bit, yet I'd shed a tear watching the shark derby.
-Seeing these incredible fish strung up at the docks for no other reason than to have a trophy photo shot.
+The lack of friends didn't bother me the least bit.

 On the first day of middle school I met Mr. D. He was my appointed science teacher, and my plan was to simply continue to treat this authority figure like I always did.
 With contempt.
 The first lesson was to be about animal and plant cells.
 I guess he saw something, because during the first week of school he pulled me aside, handed me the test he would give at the end of the unit, and said if I passed it I could create my own curriculum.
 I could basically do anything I wanted for one period every day, as long as it had to do with science.